Welcome to the new student guide to academic registration. Here we’ll provide some advice about the curriculum you’ll engage in here at UMW.

 each playing a vital role.
 We’ll go through each of these broad areas individually.
 Once you have your questionnaire completed, staff in the Office of Academic Services will preregister you in a few classes, including your FSEM course, to help get you started toward your first semester schedule.
 Then, at orientation, you’ll be able to adjust and complete your schedule while working one-on-one with a member of our staff and some faculty.
 We hope you are as excited about this as we are!

 It will be very useful for you to get some advice early in your academic career from the chair of the department hosting your prospective major.
 To get some of that useful advice, click on your prospective major below.
-A printable document will open up for you.
-You can use this as you complete the First Semester Schedule Questionnaire and feel free to print it to bring along to orientation.

 For more information on the Honors Program, click here.